 Start a Book and/or Film Discussion Group

 NEW!
 Selected Book Resources – including background materials and discussion questions – for a small but growing number of LGBTQ+ and general books.
 These materials come from two groups that I belong to, one LGBTQ+ and the other general, where each book inspired lively and wide-ranging conversations.
-At this website, you’ll also find recommendations and resources for LGBTQ+ Literature, LGBTQ+ Cinema, and general Film, as well as some ideas for LGBTQ+ Fiction & Film comparisons.
+At this website, you’ll also find recommendations and resources for LGBTQ+ Literature, LGBTQ+ Cinema, and General Film, as well as some ideas for LGBTQ+ Fiction & Film comparisons.
 NEW!
 BIPOC (Black, Indigenous and People of Color) LGBTQ+ Literature.
 NEW!
 Finding Book & Film Resources for Discussions, tips on collecting background materials for individual books or films, authors or filmmakers, and more.